esilver0/CATT/sslstrip-experiment.md

 for the third time.

 You will notice there is still an HTTPS connection even though SSLstrip is enabled.
-This is becuase of HSTS which helps to mitigate SSLstrip by preventing your connection from being downgraded to HTTP once you have already made a secure connection.
+This is becuase of HSTS which helps to mitigate SSLstrip by preventing your connection from being downgraded to HTTP once you already have established a secure connection.

-#### Visting a site on the HSTS preload list
+**Visting a site on the HSTS preload list**

 In the Firefox window where NoVNC is running, visit